patrickfatrick/orchid-theme/README.md

 ![Brackets Themes](https://github.com/Brackets-Themes/TomorrowNight/blob/master/bracket-themes-icon-100x99.png) The Orchid theme for Brackets
 =========

 A Brackets original.
-This theme is intended to be easy on the eyes.
-Inspired by the family of flowers as well as their affiliation with testicular cancer, which I was diagnosed with in November 2014.
+This theme is intended to be pleasant but still easy to read.

 The CSS is modified from Ryan Stewart's [Tomorrow Night theme for Brackets](https://github.com/Brackets-Themes/TomorrowNight).